GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 uid: 07d1fff4358a4494ad3b5436a1ce20bd
 ```

-Note that the first rollout of a Release will take several minutes, because Google Cloud Deploy renders the manifests for all Targets when the Release is created.
+Note that the first rollout of a release will take several minutes, because Google Cloud Deploy renders the manifests for all targets when the release is created.
 If you do not see _state: SUCCEEDED_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 To confirm your application was deployed to your test GKE cluster, run the following commands in your Cloud Shell:

-TODO
+**TODO**

-To promote your application to your staging Target, run the following command.
-The optional `--to-target` parameter can specify a Target to promote to.
-If this option isn't included, the Release is promoted to the next Target in the Delivery Pipeline.
+To promote your application to your staging target, run the following command.
+The optional `--to-target` parameter can specify a target to promote to.
+If this option isn't included, the release is promoted to the next target in the delivery pipeline.

 ```bash
 gcloud beta deploy releases promote --delivery-pipeline web-app-private-targets --release web-app-001
 ```

-To confirm your application has been promoted to the `staging` Target, run the following command:
+To confirm your application has been promoted to the `staging` target, run the following command:

 ```bash
 gcloud beta deploy rollouts list --delivery-pipeline web-app-private-targets --release web-app-001